Mitochondrial disease diagnosis in the UK: symptom… - The Lily Foundation

 • Inform family planning, including reproductive options that may reduce transmission risk

-If you’re thinking about exploring reproductive choices, you can read more about mitochondrial reproductive options and we’d also encourage you to speak with your genetics team.
+If you’re thinking about exploring reproductive choices, you can read more about mitochondrial reproductive options and we’d also encourage you to speak with your specialist team.

 Who diagnoses mitochondrial disease?